-Partner 1: I don't care if you are HIV-positive, we've had sex before and I've never got it; it's my decision.
+Partner 1: I wouldn't care even if you did have the virus, we've had sex before and I've never got it; it's my decision.

 Partner 2: I've been trying to educate myself about this virus, and I now regret that we ever had unprotected sex.
 Using latex is for the protection of both of us, so it's not just your decision.
-It is possible for you to get the virus from me and not know it for six months or so, and it's possible for me to get infections from you that you may not even know you have which, because I'm HIV-positive, could make me very sick.
+Actually, it's possible that either, or both of us, already have the virus because it might take up to six months for the test to say we're HIV-positive.
+It's also possible for us to give each other different kinds of infections that we may not even know we have.
+Not just HIV, but other stuff, like hepatitis or STDs, that can actually increase our risk for getting HIV infection or other major health problems in the future.
 So I'm learning that using latex is a way to show how much we care about each other.